 Strengthen social connections

-The study acknowledges that some of its recommendations will be harder to follow for many people, because of influences beyond their control.
-These include living in poverty or in places with heavy traffic noise and lack of green space.
+The study acknowledges that some of its recommendations will be harder to follow for many people because of influences beyond their control.
+These include living in poverty or places with heavy traffic noise and lacking green space.

 Dr Kousoulis continued: “We know that the means to practice this advice are not readily available to everyone.
-For example, poverty, low education and isolation may mean that for some individuals, it is not possible to avoid unmanageable debt.
+For example, poverty, low education and isolation may mean that for some individuals, it is impossible to avoid unmanageable debt.

-He also attacked the notion of ‘miracle cures’.
-“Our research shows that it’s the fundamentals of life that protect our mental health: our finances, our relationships and our experiences,” said Dr Kousoulis.
+He also attacked the notion of ‘miracle cures.
+“Our research shows that the fundamentals of life protect our mental health: our finances, our relationships and our experiences,” said Dr Kousoulis.

 “Time and time again, we’ve seen a powerful wellness industry taking advantage of people’s vulnerability to offer ‘miracle cures’ in exchange for improved wellbeing.
 Our evidence challenges the notion that this is what most people want.

 Some of the study’s suggestions found more favour among the expert participants than among the members of the public.
-These included including taking exercise, eating a healthy diet and drinking alcohol in moderation.
+These included exercising, eating a healthy diet and drinking alcohol in moderation.